Aaron98990/ways-of-the-game/fouls.md

 >
 > Law 12.2 Indirect free kick

 ### No Foul

 [No Foul.
 The ball is within playing distance and the charge was not careless, reckless, or using execessive force.](https://www.youtube.com/watch?v=tiPsNRm5xV8)

 ### Foul

+## Impeding the progress of an opponent

+> Impeding the progress of an opponent means moving into the opponent’s path to obstruct, block, slow down or force a change of direction when the ball is not within playing distance of either player.
+>
+> All players have a right to their position on the field of play; being in the way of an opponent is not the same as moving into the way of an opponent.
+>
+> A player may shield the ball by taking a position between an opponent and the ball if the ball is within playing distance and the opponent is not held off with the arms or body.
+If the ball is within playing distance, the player may be fairly charged by an opponent.